MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bCurValue*
- True if a glyph is displayed for all elements that have a **styleFloat** property; false if no glyph is displayed.
+ TRUE if a glyph is displayed for all elements that have a `styleFloat` property; FALSE if no glyph is displayed.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.